Discussion about this post

 I read this while eating toast and homemade jam at my kitchen table.
 The jam was made from Irish berries by my friend Olive and was given to me as a parting gift before she drove me to the Dublin airport.
 Now, the jar is almost empty, and I am sad to see the ending on the horizon.
 My son Liam comes through the door; he is 23 and carrying store-bought berries.
 How odd.
 What is all this about sons and berries?
 He once wandered our yard in a sagging diaper, pulling all the tomatoes off the vine and eating them by the handful.
 And now, as I take in your words, he enters with the berries he obtained by driving himself to the store.
 I lick the jam from my fingers.
 This stuff is raspberry gold, and I don't want to waste a drop.
 We are many hours older, and my heart hangs heavy on the vine.

 Thanks for the memories.
-Project those bushes.
+Protect those bushes.